CollinKa/gitlab-cms/_episodes/01-introduction.md

 exercises: 5
 questions:
 - "Which GitLab runners are needed?"
 - "What's different w.r.t.
-LXPLUS"
+LXPLUS?"
 objectives:
 - "Know how to source the CMSSW environment"
 - "Understand the different commands that need to be used"